-"Predecessor" means the entities and properties to be contributed to or purchased by our operating partnership pursuant to the formation transactions described elsewhere in this prospectus.
+"Predecessor" means the five entities and properties that are under the common control of Jon S. Wheeler to be contributed to or purchased by our operating partnership pursuant to the formation transactions described elsewhere in this prospectus.

 "Prior Investors" means the owners of the membership interests of the Ownership Entities prior to the formation transactions described elsewhere in this prospectus.